YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A serious hair transplant in Turkey usually costs around $5,000 to $10,000.
-In surgeon-led, lower-volume clinics in Istanbul, a realistic all-inclusive package is often closer to $7,000 to $10,000.
+In surgeon-led clinics with lower daily volume in Istanbul, a realistic package that includes the main travel and clinic steps is often closer to $7,000 to $10,000.

 The number matters, but it is not the whole answer.
 A patient is not only paying for grafts.
-He is paying for case selection, donor-area assessment, hairline design, graft handling, recipient area incisions, aftercare, and follow-up.
+He is paying for case selection, donor area assessment, hairline design, graft handling, recipient area incisions, aftercare, and follow-up.
 If those parts are weak, a low price can become expensive later.

 I would not judge a Turkey price by asking only whether it is cheap.
 I would ask what clinic model the price is paying for, who is medically responsible, and whether the plan protects the donor area for the future.